imfx77/kanboard-plugin-Wysiwyg-MD-Editor/README.md

 (and eventually render) the markdown textareas in the Kanboard interface.
 Each editor may allow for different customizations of functionality, MD features, and UI themes.

+- [x] If you like it and use it, please, give a :star: !
+- [x] If you want a new language pack added or an existing one corrected, please, post a PR !

 <p align="right">[<a href="#user-content-readme-bottom">&#8595; Bottom</a>] [<a href="#user-content-readme-top">&#8593; Top</a>]</p>

 ## Features